 Your business’s processing method has a large impact on typical credit card processing charges because it affects how many and which types of fees will apply.

 Card-present and card-not-present are the two general ways that a business can process credit cards.
-As the names imply, card-present refers to a retail business that swipes cards, and card-not-present refers to businesses that process transactions remotely, such as e-commerce or mail order businesses.
+As the names imply, card-present refers to a retail or restaurant business that swipes cards, and card-not-present refers to businesses that process transactions remotely, such as e-commerce or mail order businesses.
 (However, it’s important to note that any “keyed” transactions – where a cashier enters a card number by hand into a machine or terminal – counts as card-not-present even if the card was physically with the cashier.
 Card present only refers to swiped transactions.)

 Interchange fees, processing markup, and third-party charges are all affected by your business’s processing method.
 Credit card processing charges are typically less for card-present businesses than they are for card-not-present businesses.
 Here’s why.